Circulatory system

 Pulmonary and systemic circulation

-Pulmonary circulation carries deoxygenated blood from the heart to the lungs, where alveoli reoxygenate it, then returns oxygenated blood to the heart.
-It is shorter than systemic circulation, resulting in lower resistance and blood pressure.
-Additionally, low oxygen levels in the lungs trigger vasoconstriction, redirecting blood to well-ventilated areas for efficient gas exchange.
-Conversely, systemic circulation delivers oxygenated blood from the heart to the body, and low oxygen levels in tissues cause vasodilation so that more blood reaches oxygen-starved regions.
+Pulmonary circulation carries deoxygenated blood from the heart to the lungs, where the alveoli reoxygenate it, and then returns oxygenated blood to the heart.
+Because this circuit is shorter than systemic circulation, it has lower resistance and lower blood pressure.

 Once blood leaves the heart, it flows through…